u16052642/thrive_erp_documentation/documentation-16.0/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

       :alt: Assign packagings on the Sales Order Line.

 .. tip::
-   Packaging can be used in conjunction with Odoo :ref:`Barcode <inventory/barcode/software>`.
+   Packaging can be used in conjunction with Thrive Bureau ERP :ref:`Barcode <inventory/barcode/software>`.
 When receiving products from suppliers, scanning the packaging barcode automatically adds the number of units in the packaging to the internal count of the product.